 Is grafting easy to do?
 Yes and no. It is an acquired skill.
 Experienced grafters often have 100% “take” (success rate) with their grafting.
 Beginners often have less than 50% take—or even zero.
 While you can learn to graft from a book or video, we highly recommend the old-fashioned way of learning: find a real person to teach you.
 The Maine Organic Farmers and Gardeners Association (MOFGA) has grafting classes every spring.
 Other organizations around the country do as well.

 There are two general ways to graft.
-You can bench graft by grafting scionwood onto rootstock.
+You can bench graft by grafting scionwood onto bare-root rootstock.
 Generally we do this indoors in late March or early April.
-A few weeks later we plant the little trees in our garden or nursery to grow for a couple of years before setting them in the orchard when they’re 3–4' tall.
-You can grow your own rootstock from seed or purchase it.
-We sell rootstock and can send it with your scionwood order if you select that option.
-You can also topwork scionwood onto existing trees in your yard or orchard.
+We keep the little grafted trees packed into a bucket of damp sawdust in a warm spot in the house (77–86°) to break dormancy and promote callus development.
+Then we harden them off in a cold (but not freezing) place for a week or two before planting out in the nursery in mid-to-late May.
+In a couple of years when the trees are 3–4' tall, we plant them in the orchard.
+You can grow your own rootstock from seed or purchase it from us.
+You can also topwork scionwood onto established trees.
 We do our topworking after the trees have begun to show some green growth, usually about May 10 in central Maine.

 Can you collect your own scionwood?
 Of course!
 Grafting can open up a whole new world for you.
 You can purchase scionwood from Fedco and several other suppliers around the country.
 You can trade scionwood like you would baseball cards or recipes.
 And, best of all, you can collect your own scionwood from your favorite trees.
 We’re always on the lookout for interesting varieties to graft.
 Before long, you may even become completely obsessed like many of us at Fedco!Back to top